vincenttaglia/subgraph-migration/README.md

 ### 1. Pre-flight Checks

-- Validates all required environment variables are set
+- Validates required environment variables
-- Tests connectivity to all four databases
+- Tests connectivity to all databases
 - Verifies the deployment exists in the source and is active
 - Confirms the deployment doesn't already exist in the target